-Eagles fans react to Nick Sirianni coach of the year snub
+Eagles fans react to Nick Sirianni Coach of the Year snub

 "Dear #Eagles fans telling me Nick Sirianni is a finalist for Coach of the Year: He's not.
 There are 5 finalists for AP NFL MVP, 3 for all the other AP awards," Maaddi tweeted.

-News Sirianni was not one of the three finalists for Coach of the Year left fans flabbergasted with many saying Sirianni was snubbed.
+Nick Sirianni was not one of the three finalists for Coach of the Year leaving fans flabbergasted with many saying Sirianni was snubbed.

+And he wasn't the only member of the Eagles they felt was snubbed.
+Linebacker Hasson Reddick and defensive end Brandon Graham were also left off the finalist lists for their respective categories.

+Reddick terrorized quarterbacks this season, recording 16 sacks, 35 tackles and 5 forced fumbles in 17 games.
+But, he wasn't named a Defensive Player of the Year finalist.

 Sirianni's gritty personality fits right in with Philly fans, which is why one Eagles fan says he was snubbed.